Jonathan Feicht's Website

 Picture

-World War II, similar to World War II brought about rationing of many common items.
+World War II, similar to World War I brought about rationing of many common items.
 The idea was to make sure that there was plenty of supplies for the war effort.
 In addition, many factories began producing only war supplies and thousands of men went off to fight in the war.
 These changes meant that less products could be made and farms produced less food.
 As a result rationing limited everything from gasoline and tires to various food products.
 You can learn all about WWII rationing here.

 Additional Links: